CosmicLaca/ComfyUI_Primere_Nodes/Workflow/Manual/nodes/uniapi.md

 }
 ```

-Runtime behavior is the same as URL placeholders: selected value is injected before SDK execution,
+Runtime behavior is the same as URL placeholders: selected value is injected before SDK execution, so endpoint becomes either `client.images.generate` or `client.images.edit`.

-so endpoint becomes either `client.images.generate` or `client.images.edit`.
+---

-### Header authentication placeholders (`{{api_key}}`)
+### 4.7 Header authentication placeholders

-For providers that expect auth in headers, you can keep schema portable by using an auth placeholder:
+For providers that expect auth in headers, use an auth placeholder to keep schemas portable:

 ```json
 "headers": {